How to Recognize A Narcissistic Parent | 13 Common Signs

 Signs of a Manipulative and Narcissistic Parent

 A narcissistic parent is overly self-involved and unable to form healthy relationships.
-They are controlling and possessive and tend to complete with their children.
+They are controlling and possessive and tend to compete with their children.
 Manipulative parents see their kids’ independence as a threat, shower children with unreasonable expectations, and make you walk on eggshells around their sensitivities.

 1) She Criticizes Everything You Say or Do